ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

   <img src="/img/2019-09-12-API-first-development-with-OpenAPI-or-Swagger/postman-oas.png" width="100%" height="100%">
 </div>

-As you can see on the background of the image above, the request wat correctly imported from the Swagger file.
+As you can see on the background of the image above, the request was correctly imported from the Swagger file.

 # OpenAPI Generator: generate API compliant code
 > Generate code that is compliant with your API spec with OpenAPI Generator

-You are maintaining the API first approach.
+You are practising the API first approach.
 The teams have agreed on the API specs.
 It's time to start implementing our API!
-No dependencies on other teams.
+No dependencies on other teams anymore.
 We already defined the interface of our application.
 Let's go ahead with the implementation.

 Time to code!
 If I write code, I might make mistakes.
-Let's generate it.
+So let's generate code that is completely compliant with the specs.

 OpenAPI Generator is a hugely popular [repository](https://github.com/OpenAPITools/openapi-generator){:target="_blank"} on github.
 It allows you to generate code that is completely in line with your API spec since you create it automatically from this specification.